ishitashah23/sql-practice-code/README.md

 Firstly, I plan to work through the popular O'Reilly SQL reference book - “Learning SQL, Third Edition, by Alan Beaulieu.
 Copyright 2020 Alan Beaulieu”.
 The script files are uploaded in different chapter-wise folders for ease of reference.
 After gaining some familiarity with the syntax, I will start working through practice examples on online learning portals like HackerRank

 ## HackerRank Progress
-Earned 2nd star and reached the bronze level after practicing same basic select queries. </br>
+Earned 3rd star and reached the silver level after practicing easy level queries on - basic select, advanced select and joins. </br>
 My account - https://www.hackerrank.com/shah_ishita23

 ## Built with